kazuto1011/deeplab-pytorch/README.md

 # DeepLab with PyTorch

 Unofficial implementation to train **DeepLab v2 (ResNet-101)** on **COCO-Stuff 10k** dataset.
 DeepLab is one of the CNN architectures for semantic image segmentation.
 COCO Stuff 10k is a semantic segmentation dataset, which includes 10,000 images from 182 thing/stuff classes.
+This reposotory contains DeepLab v3/v3+ model definition but not the training scripts.

 ### Requirements